Jzow/starlitone/README.md

 This repo is used to publicly showcase and research how I can create an intelligent robot myself, and it includes the following features:

 1. Design the robotic arm, including drawing information.
-2. Finding a suitable development board for the robotic arm, currently I plan to use Raspberry pie, Jetson is too expensive for me.
+2. Find a suitable development board for the robotic arm, currently I plan to use Raspberry pie, Jetson is too expensive for me.
 3. Build the development environment on the development board.

    **Note:** I plan to use Java as the computer vision, (DJL and TensorFlow) is my preferred framework. and then I plan to use the Rust language for the embedded part